-Just over a year ago, our home and many of our rural neighbors' homes were damaged by Hurricane Sandy, which severely (and somewhat anonymously) affected a narrow swath of property in the mountains of Virginia before making its way as Superstorm Sandy to a much better publicized hit on northern coastal towns.
+A few years ago, our home and many of our rural neighbors' homes were damaged by Hurricane Sandy, which severely (and somewhat anonymously) affected a narrow swath of property in the mountains of Virginia before making its way as Superstorm Sandy to a much better-publicized hit on northern coastal towns.
 While my son was unlikely to have been alone in such a situation (it was long predicted to be a serious storm for our immediate area), he was interested in our preparedness and response to the storm.

 After a harrowing night spent in our basement without power as the storm's wind shook us and the rains came indoors, the next day we made our way to the local volunteer rescue squad to request additional water.
 We had some water on hand, but not enough to last the week that the power might be out, and they were able to help us out.